skysqlinc/skysql-docs/docs/FAQs.md

 SkySQL on Google GCP leverages Google's [default encryption](https://cloud.google.com/security/encryption-at-rest/default-encryption), which is AES256 or AES128.

+SkySQL on Microsoft Azure leverages Azure's [default encryption](https://docs.microsoft.com/en-us/azure/virtual-machines/disk-encryption), which is AES256.

 ### **What versions of SSL or TLS are supported?**

 TLS 1.2, and TLS 1.3 are supported.

 ### **When do TLS certificates expire?**

-TLS certificates expire every two years.
+TLS certificates expire every 90 days but are automatically renewed without customer action and without service interruption.

 ### **How are TLS certificates and encryption keys managed?**

-MariaDB Corporation leverages HashiCorp Vault for certificate and key management.
-Certificates and keys are not customer-configurable.
+SkySQL leverages HashiCorp Vault for certificate and key management.
+Certificates and keys are not customer-configurable at this time.

 ### **Are client certificates supported?**

 No. SkySQL supports server-side certificates.
-Database users are authenticated by standard password authentication, LDAP, and/or Two-Factor Authentication (2FA).
+Database users are authenticated by standard password authentication.

 ### **Is ed25519 authentication supported?**

-No. While MariaDB Enterprise Server includes ed25519 support, SkySQL leverages a version of MariaDB MaxScale which is not ed25519-compatible.

-### **Why do I need to download a certificate authority chain?**

-A certificate authority chain is provided to allow your client to establish a secure and encrypted connection to a SkySQL database service, confirming the authenticity of the server certificate.
+No.

 ### **How frequently are cryptography libraries (like OpenSSL) updated?**